Generic Name: diclofenac sodium

 |Application Site Reaction (not otherwise specified)||11 (1)||3 (<1)|

-In non-US postmarketing surveillance, the following adverse reactions have been reported during post-approval use of Pennsaid.
+In postmarketing surveillance, the following adverse reactions have been reported during post- approval use of Pennsaid 1.5%.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-Body as a Whole: abdominal pain, accidental injury, allergic reaction, asthenia, back pain, body odor, chest pain, edema, face edema, halitosis, headache, lack of drug effect, neck rigidity, pain
+Body as a Whole: abdominal pain, accidental injury, allergic reactions, asthenia, back pain, body odor, chest pain, edema, face edema, halitosis, headache, neck rigidity, pain

 Cardiovascular: palpitation, cardiovascular disorder

-Digestive: diarrhea, dry mouth, dyspepsia, gastroenteritis, decreased appetite, mouth ulceration, nausea, rectal hemorrhage, ulcerative stomatitis
+Gastrointestinal: diarrhea, dry mouth, dyspepsia, gastroenteritis, decreased appetite, lip swelling, mouth ulceration, nausea, rectal hemorrhage, ulcerative stomatitis, swollen tongue

 Metabolic and Nutritional: creatinine increased